 On Town Beach you’ll find Salty Crew Kiosk (from the team behind Bills).
 The surf-side setting is sublime and the café’s crew backs it up with an innovative menu and great beans.
 Loved the smashed avo with fetta, tomato, sprouts, dukkha and lime, served in a recycled cardboard tray with equally eco-friendly wooden cutlery.

 Social Grounds is rated Port Macquarie’s top café on Beanhunter.
 It’s in an unlikely location on the main drag into town, and if the walk looks too much, a taxi would only be a few dollars.
 Those who make the effort will be richly rewarded.
 The coffee is bang on and the guys will make you feel more than welcome in what is obviously a firm favourite with locals.

 The Greater Port Macquarie region has plenty to offer wine lovers.
 Winemaking first got underway here back in the 1860s but by the middle of the 20th century it was all but defunct.
 The resurgence began in the 1980s with the establishment of Cassegrain Wines by a family with a French wine-making heritage stretching back to the 17th century.

-Today there are seven or eight vineyards in and around the region, which is known for the Chambourcin grape, along with Chardonnay and Semillon.
-Local tour operator Frankie’s Travel offers a range of tours, which can feature lunch and a wine tasting at Cassegrain and visits to gourmet food producers, including local institution Ricardoes Tomatoes & Strawberries.
+Today there are seven or eight vineyards in and around the region, which is known for the chambourcin grape, along with chardonnay and semillon varietals.
+Frankie’s Tours offers a range of bespoke itineraries, which can feature lunch and a wine tasting at Cassegrain and visits to gourmet food producers, including local institution Ricardoes Tomatoes & Strawberries.
 Enjoy a lesson in the hothouse on the art of growing the perfect tomato.

 Port Central is Port Macquarie’s main shopping hub.